ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   * When using EDHOC in its forward message flow, proof of possession is first achieved by RS when successfully processing the incoming EDHOC message\_3 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.
 Proof of possession is later achieved by C when receiving from RS and successfully processing: i) the optional EDHOC message\_4 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first response protected with the OSCORE Security Context established after the EDHOC session with RS, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.

   * Instead, when using EDHOC in its reverse message flow, proof of possession is first achieved by C when successfully processing the incoming EDHOC message\_3 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys.
-Proof of possession is later achieved by RS when receiving from C and successfully processing: i) the optional EDHOC message\_4 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first request protected with the OSCORE Security Context established after the EDHOC session with C, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.
+Proof of possession is later achieved by RS when receiving from C and successfully processing EDHOC message_4 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.

 * Specify a unique ace_profile identifier: coap_edhoc_oscore.